keith/bazel-rust-mobile-demo/README.md

 # bazel-rust-mobile-demo

 This is an example repository for how to setup a bazel build that uses rust on iOS and Android.
+I also did [a talk](https://www.youtube.com/watch?v=e2ID05dpJzo) on this at bazelcon.

 ## Usage